joaoVitorLeal/spring-boot-rest-testing/README.md

 ![Java](https://img.shields.io/badge/Java-21-blue)
 ![Spring Boot](https://img.shields.io/badge/Spring_Boot-3.5.x-brightgreen)

-> 🚧 This project is currently under development.
-New features, technologies, and improvements may be added over time.

 This repository demonstrates how to implement **unit tests** and **integration tests** in a **Spring Boot REST API**.

 It covers key testing strategies, best practices, and usage of essential testing libraries and frameworks.